 Put the strainer inside the bowl and pour the yogurt in; refrigerate for one hour.
 Pour out the liquid that has accumulated in the bottom of the bowl; this is the whey – that’s right, the very same delicacy Little Miss Muffet ate while she was sitting on her tuffet.
 You can save the whey and use it for cooking (a common use is as a liquid in homemade bread recipes) or discard it.
 Return the bowl to the refrigerator for one more hour, strain the liquid again and the yogurt should now look thick and creamy – like this:

-Spoon it into a container and refrigerate for up to six days.
+Spoon it into a container and refrigerate it, tightly covered, for up to six days.

-I find most store-bought plain yogurt is too tart for my liking so I usually buy the vanilla-flavored variety, but you’ll discover that this homemade yogurt has a very mild flavor.
+I find most store-bought plain yogurt is a little too tart for my liking, but you’ll discover that this homemade yogurt has a very mild flavor.
 You can enjoy it as is, add some fresh fruit or jam, or do what we did and serve it with raw wildflower honey (we love Colorado-based Madhava Honey) and homemade granola.

 Remember to save a couple of tablespoons of your homemade yogurt so you can use it as starter for the next batch!